asauber/kubernetes-proxy-protocol-demo/README.md

 * Publicly via http://mybackend.mydomain.com/
 * Inside the cluster via http://mybackend-service.mybackend-namespace.svc.cluster.local/

-Service hostnames should always be the preferred way to reach sevices inside a Kubernetes cluster.
-This is service discovery inside Kubernetes.
+Service hostnames should always be the preferred way to reach services inside a Kubernetes cluster.
+This is the mechanism for service discovery in Kubernetes.